pitininja/select-mania/README.md

 If set to `true`, a search input will be available in the dropdown to search for items to select.

 If the `ajax` setting is enabled, the search will be made in ajax with the provided function (see below).

+Can be set by passing a `data-search` attribute on the select element.

 #### ajax